2025–26 New Hampshire Wildcats men's basketball team

-The 2025–26 New Hampshire Wildcats men's basketball team represents the University of New Hampshire during the 2025–26 NCAA Division I men's basketball season.
-The Wildcats, led by third-year head coach Nathan Davis, play their home games at the Lundholm Gym in Durham, New Hampshire as members of the America East Conference.
+The 2025–26 New Hampshire Wildcats men's basketball team represented the University of New Hampshire during the 2025–26 NCAA Division I men's basketball season.
+The Wildcats, led by third-year head coach Nathan Davis, played their home games at the Lundholm Gym in Durham, New Hampshire as members of the America East Conference.

 Previous season

 The Wildcats finished the 2024–25 season 8–24, 6–10 in America East play, to finish in a tie for sixth place.
 They were defeated by Vermont in the quarterfinals of the America East tournament.

+Preseason

+On October 20, 2025, the America East Conference released their preseason polls.
+New Hampshire was picked to finish last in the conference.